The Beyond (1981 film): Home video

 In 2020, Shameless Screen Entertainment released The Beyond on Blu-ray for the UK market, derived from a 2K scan of original elements, among which was the original color version of the film's prologue.
 Via seamless branching with the film or in a separate comparison video, four versions of the prologue are presented on the disc: the standard sepia version, the color version, a black and white version, and a variant of the color version featuring a digitally-created yellow tint, which is intended to replicate Salvati's original vision for the sequence ― that of "an old, yellowed photograph, something outside time, establishing a gap between the prologue and the present day as though they were two separate films, divided by an infinite arc of time indicating the Dimension of the Afterwards".
 Aside from two previously released audio commentaries — one with MacColl and Warbeck, and another with Salvati — the disc's special features include new interviews with Monreale, Mirabella, and Mariuzzo, and behind-the-scenes footage of Fulci from the filming of Demonia.

+In 2025, a 6-disc UHD boxset was released in North America by Grindhouse Releasing, which included a 4K Color Graded restoration of the film, and a newer "Composers Cut" by Fabio Frizzi with the color intro like the German release.
+Frizzi was able to redo his intended score with a larger orchestra and choir, and a CD of the OST is in the boxset as well.
+A DVD of the "7 Doors of Death" Americanized cut along with interviews by Terry Levine was included, after the original one-inch analog video master was rediscovered.
+This boxset included a case resembling the "Book of Eibon", some limited editions came with an "Eye of Eibon" prop that was given away in the 1998 re-release, and exclusive editions had an action figure of the character "Joe the Plumber".